kbirk/esper/README.md

 ### Viewports

-An `esper.Viewport` defines a rendering resolution and pixel offset within the canvas element.
-By default, the viewport will be set to the current dimensions of the canvas element with no offset.
+An `esper.Viewport` defines a rendering resolution within the canvas element.
+By default, the viewport will be set to the current dimensions of the canvas element.

 ```javascript
 // Create the viewport.